 My Garden Vegetable Sandwich is made up of the bevy of my garden…and then some.
 I still buy onions, scallions, radishes, avocados and carrots from the grocery store or local farmers’ markets.
 My neighbors will usually offer cucumbers, several kinds of peppers, radishes, zucchini, larger tomatoes, eggplant, dill, and tarragon from their larger farm garden.

 To make my Garden Vegetable Sandwich, start with some sort of bread, roll or pita pocket as the base of the sandwich.
-Then spread something creamy on the base such as mayonnaise, soft goat cheese, mashed avocado, my green pea hummus or regular hummus or my Roasted Broccoli Dip/Spread.
+Then spread something creamy on the base such as mayonnaise, soft goat cheese, mashed avocado, my green pea hummus or my favorite chickpea hummus or my Roasted Broccoli Dip/Spread.
 Then add your favorite sliced or shaved vegetables such as tomato, radish, cucumber, carrot, mushroom — the list goes on.
 Add some greens such as arugula, lettuce or spring mix.

 If you have sprouts, pile them onto the sandwich.
 If you have cooled cooked potatoes, slice and add them.
 Be sure to add some fresh herbs such as dill, thyme, basil, chives, or tarragon.
 Also, adding a seasoning mix like Trader Joe’s Chile Lime Seasoning provides even more flavor.
 I could eat this sandwich every day as it will never get boring with all the available garden vegetable options.